Fenugreek

 Galactomannan fiber forms a viscous gel in the gut that slows carbohydrate digestion and delays gastric emptying, so glucose and other nutrients reach the bloodstream more gradually after meals.

-Madar, Z. et al., Hebrew University of Jerusalem - Eur J Clin Nutr, 1988
+Madar, Z. et al., Hebrew University of Jerusalem - Eur J Clin Nutr, 1988 (PMID: 3286242)

-Vijayakumar, M.V. et al., National Centre for Cell Science, Pune - Indian J Med Res, 2005
+Vijayakumar, M.V. et al., National Centre for Cell Science, Pune - Br J Pharmacol, 2005 (PMID: 15980869)

 Modern research has explored several areas where Fenugreek may offer meaningful support.
 Each benefit below is linked to relevant scientific literature.

-- Neelakantan, N. et al., National University of Singapore - Nutrition Journal, 2014 (PMID: 24944063)The research summaries below are for informational purposes only and do not constitute medical advice.
+- Neelakantan, N. et al., National University of Singapore - Nutrition Journal, 2014 (PMID: 24438170)The research summaries below are for informational purposes only and do not constitute medical advice.
 Diabec is a food supplement, not a medicine.
 Consult your healthcare provider before use.

 A meta-analysis of 10 randomised controlled trials found that fenugreek seed supplementation measurably supports the maintenance of healthy blood sugar levels, particularly when combined with a balanced diet and healthy lifestyle.

-View Study on PubMed →The galactomannan fibre in fenugreek seeds creates a gel matrix that slows carbohydrate digestion and glucose absorption, which leads to healthier post-meal blood sugar responses and fewer sharp glucose spikes.
+The galactomannan fibre in fenugreek seeds creates a gel matrix that slows carbohydrate digestion and glucose absorption, which leads to healthier post-meal blood sugar responses and fewer sharp glucose spikes.

-View Study on PubMed →Clinical trials point to fenugreek supplementation supporting the maintenance of healthy cholesterol and triglyceride levels, contributing to overall cardiovascular and metabolic wellness.
+Clinical trials point to fenugreek supplementation supporting the maintenance of healthy cholesterol and triglyceride levels, contributing to overall cardiovascular and metabolic wellness.

-View Study on PubMed →Fenugreek is one of the most well-studied botanicals for metabolic health support, with over 80 published clinical studies.
+Fenugreek is one of the most well-studied botanicals for metabolic health support, with over 80 published clinical studies.
 Below are key clinical findings from peer-reviewed research.

-- Basch, E. et al., Columbia University - Alternative Therapies in Health and Medicine, 2003 (PMID: 12868253)A detailed 2014 meta-analysis evaluating 10 randomised controlled trials with 278 total participants found that fenugreek seed supplementation was associated with meaningful support for fasting blood glucose and post-meal glucose levels.
+A detailed 2014 meta-analysis evaluating 10 randomised controlled trials with 278 total participants found that fenugreek seed supplementation was associated with meaningful support for fasting blood glucose and post-meal glucose levels.

 A controlled trial with 60 participants over 24 weeks observed that those taking fenugreek seed powder showed meaningful support for blood sugar management and lipid parameters compared to the control group.